Senior Thesis Guidelines

 A public lecture in which the results of the senior thesis are presented is welcome but optional.
 This should be arranged by the thesis supervisor in conjunction with the undergraduate coordinator and adequately advertised.
 Department faculty and graduate students are encouraged to attend these presentations.

 The supervisor must approve the student's thesis.
-The student must submit a completed first draft of the thesis to the thesis supervisor by April 15th for May graduates and November 15th for December graduates.
-If the supervisor asks the student to make changes, the student will have roughly two weeks to do so.
-The student must give the supervisor two paper copies and an electronic copy of the thesis in final form by April 30th for May graduates and November 30th for December graduates.
-The electronic copy will be posted on the department's web site.
+The student will submit a completed first draft of the thesis to the thesis supervisor.
+If the supervisor asks the student to make changes, the student will have two weeks to do so and submit a PDF copy of the thesis in final form.
+The thesis will be posted on the department's web site.

-For students graduating in May 2020, the deadline for the first draft has been extended to May 1 and the final submission is due (electronically only) to the thesis supervisor and the undergraduate coordinator on May 15th.
+For students graduating in May 2021, the deadline for the first draft is Friday, April 23 and the final submission is due to the thesis supervisor and the undergraduate coordinator on Friday, May 7.

 Format of the Thesis